OpenPPL/ppl.cv/docs/cuda_usage.md

   share/
 ```

-If what you want to build includes not only the static library but also the executable unit test and benchmark, then run the following command in the root directory of ppl.cv.
+If what you want to build includes not only the static library but also the executable unit test and benchmark, then run the following command in the root directory of *ppl.cv*.

 `$ ./build.sh cuda -DPPLCV_USE_X86_64=ON -DPPLCV_BUILD_TESTS=ON -DPPLCV_BUILD_BENCHMARK=ON`

-Besides the static library, the executable program files of ppl.cv unittest and benchmark will be generated and the location looks like this:
+Besides the static library, the executable program files of *ppl.cv* unittest and benchmark will be generated and the location looks like this:

 ```
 ppl.cv/cuda-build/bin/